The questions you ask a real estate agent when selling a house are crucial.

 Will you lower your commission?

-This question is putting your potential realtor to the test.
+This question is putting your potential real estate agent to the test.

 You want to hear them “put up a fight.”